APRN vs NP: What’s the Difference?

 Visit Site

-NPs are types of APRNs who have earned certification in roles such as family nurse practitioner, adult-gerontological nurse practitioner (AGNP), psychiatric mental health nurse practitioner, women’s health nurse practitioner, emergency nurse practitioner, pediatric nurse practitioner (PNP), or neonatal nurse practitioner.
-Of note, AGNPs and PNPs can serve in either an acute or primary care capacity, depending on their training and certification.
+APRNs comprise multiple roles, including NPs, which is further divided into several specialties: family nurse practitioner, adult-gerontological nurse practitioner (AGNP), psychiatric mental health nurse practitioner, women’s health nurse practitioner, emergency nurse practitioner, pediatric nurse practitioner (PNP), or neonatal nurse practitioner.

 What Does an NP Do?